 The protein encoded by this gene is a member of the protein tyrosine phosphatase (PTP) family.
 PTPs are known to be signaling molecules that regulate a variety of cellular processes including cell growth, differentiation, mitotic cycle, and oncogenic transformation.
 This PTP possesses an extracellular region, a single transmembrane region, and a single intracellular catalytic domain, and thus represents a receptor-type PTP.
 Silencing of this gene has been associated with colorectal cancer.
 Multiple transcript variants encoding different isoforms have been found for this gene.
 This gene shares a symbol (PTPRQ) with another gene, protein tyrosine phosphatase, receptor type, Q (GeneID 374462), which is also located on chromosome 12. [provided by RefSeq, May 2011]

 GeneCards Summary for PTPRR Gene

-PTPRR (Protein Tyrosine Phosphatase, Receptor Type, R) is a Protein Coding gene.
-Diseases associated with PTPRR include colorectal cancer.
-Among its related pathways are MAPK signaling pathway and PAK Pathway.
-GO annotations related to this gene include protein kinase binding and transmembrane receptor protein tyrosine phosphatase activity.
-An important paralog of this gene is PTPRO.
+PTPRR (Protein Tyrosine Phosphatase Receptor Type R) is a Protein Coding gene.
+Diseases associated with PTPRR include Deafness, Autosomal Recessive 84A and Refractive Error.
+Among its related pathways are Signal transduction_Erk Interactions- Inhibition of Erk and MAPK signaling pathway.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
+An important paralog of this gene is PTPN5.

 Sequesters mitogen-activated protein kinases (MAPKs) such as MAPK1, MAPK3 and MAPK14 in the cytoplasm in an inactive form.
 The MAPKs bind to a dephosphorylated kinase interacting motif, phosphorylation of which by the protein kinase A complex releases the MAPKs for activation and translocation into the nucleus (By similarity).